 - The classic 80's film Lucas plays it completely straight at the end.
 And it's a definite Crowning Moment of Heartwarming.

 - Spoofed and lampshaded in Not Another Teen Movie, when a guy keeps trying to start a slow clap, only to be shushed and lectured that it's the wrong time.
-The third time, he finally realizes that he has the perfect chance to start one, but he's beaten to the punch by another character, whom he immediately beats up in a rage.
+The third time, he finally realizes that he has the perfect chance to start one, but he's beaten to the punch by the Unlucky Childhood Friend pulling this as part of I Want My Beloved to Be Happy, earning the latter a beating at the hands of the Slow Clap guy.

 - Subverted beautifully in The Producers, when the lone clapper is rounded upon by the rest of the audience.